-(28) The WACC Notice proposes the use of a single EU-wide Equity Risk Premium (ERP).
+(25) The WACC Notice proposes the use of a single EU-wide Equity Risk Premium (ERP).
 One of the reasons for this is that the financial markets in the EU are increasingly integrated and therefore have convergent ERPs.
 Ownership of electronic communications companies within the EU is not limited to the Member States concerned2.

-- (29) To calculate the ERPs of the EU Member States, BEREC uses data series on historical returns of Member States' equities over and above the RFR from the Morningstar data set and, where such data were not available in the Morningstar database, BEREC uses data from Bloomberg using the implied pricing method on historical returns from Member States. - (30) BEREC's conclusion is that the appropriate value of the ERP is 5.70% in the EU but for Norway and Iceland BEREC concludes that an ERP of 5.69% should be used. - (31) The situation in Iceland is different from other European countries as the correlation between the Icelandic market and European markets is not necessarily strong.
-Icelandic electronic communications companies also operate exclusively in the Icelandic market and not in international or European markets. - (32) This time ECOI intends to take BEREC's result into account and use 5.69% ERP in its calculations. - (33) If the ERP in Iceland will in the future start to diverge from ERPs in Europe compared to present situation, the ECOI will assess whether it will be necessary to re-evaluate the ERP in Iceland instead of using BEREC's conclusion.
+(26) To calculate the ERPs of the EU Member States, BEREC uses data series on historical returns of Member States' equities over and above the RFR from the Morningstar data set and, where such data were not available in the Morningstar database, BEREC uses data from Bloomberg using the implied pricing method on historical returns from Member States.

+(27) BEREC's conclusion is that the appropriate value of the ERP in the EU is in the range of 4.18% to 5.50%.
+For Norway and Iceland BEREC concludes that an ERP of 5.48% should be used.

+(28) The situation in Iceland, on the other hand, is different from other European countries as the correlation between the Icelandic market and European markets is not necessarily strong.
+Icelandic electronic communications companies also operate exclusively in the Icelandic market and not in international or European markets.

+(29) Last year ECOI used BEREC's conclusion on ERP in Europe and used 5.31% ERP in its calculations which was an increase from previous year but ECOI had used 5% ERP for several years.

+(30) This time ECOI intends to take BEREC's result into account and use 5.48% ERP in its calculations.

+(31) If the ERP in Iceland will in the future start to diverge from ERPs in Europe compared to present situation, the ECOI will assess whether it will be necessary to re-evaluate the ERP in Iceland instead of using BEREC's conclusion.